alexander-B-eng/MinutesFluidics/src/pages/services/minutesToMRSA.md

 rapid diagnosis (within 10 minutes).

 ## Projected Outcomes
-Our product is a microfluidic PCR device which screens admitted hospital patients for MRSA.
-We call it MRSAgent.
+Our product is a microfluidic device which screens admitted hospital patients for MRSA.
+We call it MinutesToMRSA.
 Imagine a world where a nurse can perform an automated diagnostic test at the point of care (at the patient’s bedside) and retrieve results within minutes.
 Getting this product from ideation to widespread use in hospitals is an example of High-Throughput Screening and Diagnostics Engineering: we identified a clinical need, we proposed a viable solution which will improve healthcare outcomes,